OctopusDeployLabs/SpaceCloner/docs/CloneSpaceProjectParameterReference.md

 - `ProjectsToClone`: The list of projects to clone.
 - `CertificatesToClone`: The list of certificates to clone.
 No support for `all` or wildcards.
 Format: `[CertificateName1]::[Password01],[CertificateName2]::[Password02]`, for example `MyCert::Password!`.

-## Items to Exclude
+## Items to Exclude / Include

+The list of items to include might be longer than a list to exclude.
+On the flip side of that, the list of items to exclude might be longer than the list of items to include.
+You can provide either or parameters.

+**Please Note**: You cannot have both a exclude and include parameter specified.
+You have to pick to include or exclude items (or leave it alone.)

-All the items to exclude parameters allow for the following filters:
+All the items to exclude / include parameters allow for the following filters:
 - `all`: special keyword which will clone everything
 - Wildcards: use AWS* to pull in all items starting with AWS
 - Specific item names: pass in specific item names to clone that item and only that item

+Environments
+- `EnvironmentsToInclude`: The list of environments to include from this clone.
+The default is `all`.
-- `EnvironmentsToExclude`: The list of environments to exclude from this clone
+- `EnvironmentsToExclude`: The list of environments to exclude from this clone.
+The default is `$null`.

+Workers
+- `WorkersToInclude`: The list of workers to include from this clone.
+The default is `all`.
-- `WorkersToExclude`: The list of workers to exclude from this clone
+- `WorkersToExclude`: The list of workers to exclude from this clone.
+The default is `$null`.

+Targets
+- `TargetsToInclude`: The list of targets to include from this clone.
+The default is `all`.
-- `TargetsToExclude`: The list of targets to exclude from this clone
+- `TargetsToExclude`: The list of targets to exclude from this clone.
+The default is `$null`.

+Tenants
+- `TenantsToInclude`: The list of tenants to include from this clone.
+The default is `all`.
-- `TenantsToExclude`: The list of tenants to exclude from this clone
+- `TenantsToExclude`: The list of tenants to exclude from this clone.
+The default is `$null`.

+Channels
+- `ChannelsToInclude`: The list of channels to include from this clone.
+The default is `all`.
+- `ChannelsToExclude`: The list of channels to exclude from this clone.
+The default is `$null`.

 ## Scoping Match Options